What are the best shooting modes to use and why?

 Camera sets a brighter exposure knowing you want a bright scene.

 A snowy environment and a sandy beach can confuse the camera’s metering system and result in under exposed images.
 This happens, because the camera thinks the very bright tones should be less bright.
+It wants to make bright white tones gray, also referred to as medium gray.

 8. Child mode